MarcusAllenYoung/NOC-Operations-Lab/README.md

 Use the completed environment to simulate network incidents and operational troubleshooting.

 **Focus:** Alert investigation, ticket creation, fault isolation, troubleshooting, ISP escalation, service restoration, and incident closure.

+---

+## 🔄 NOC Workflow

+The completed environment will be used to practice a repeatable operational process:

+**Monitor → Detect → Investigate → Ticket → Troubleshoot → Resolve/Escalate → Verify → Close**

+Each incident will document:

+- What was reported or detected
+- What services or devices were affected
+- Initial troubleshooting observations
+- Tests performed
+- Root cause
+- Corrective action
+- Verification of service restoration
+- Final ticket resolution

+---

+## 🎯 Project Goal

+The purpose of this project is to bridge the gap between networking knowledge and actually operating a network.

+A working network is only the starting point.
+The completed lab will provide an environment where I can practice recognizing abnormal behavior, using monitoring data to investigate problems, troubleshooting across multiple layers of the network, communicating technical findings, and documenting incidents from detection through resolution.

+The project will continue to evolve as new monitoring capabilities, troubleshooting scenarios, and infrastructure are introduced.